euroargodev/argopy/docs/advanced-tools/metadata/nvs_ref_tables.rst

 .. currentmodule:: argopy

+.. _argovocabulary:

 Argo vocabulary and Reference
 =============================

-The Argo GDAC database and netcdf format are strict and based on a collection of parameters fully documented and conventioned.
+The Argo GDAC database and netcdf format are strict and based on a collection of parameters fully documented and convention.
 Most of these parameters are allowed to take only referenced values organised in tables and related with miscellaneous mappings.
 All reference tables can be found in the `Argo user manual <https://doi.org/10.13155/29825>`_.

 Argo references (tables, values, mappings) are machine-to-machine accessible from a `NVS server <https://vocab.nerc.ac.uk>`_ where the **Argo Vocabulary Task Team (AVTT)** maintains up-to-date the entire Argo vocabulary.